A Montessori preschool experience,

 Our School image

 Since 2003, Montessori Children’s House of Lemon Grove has offered quality Montessori Education for 2 to 5-year-olds.
-The preschool is located at a residence and has a separate and dedicated entrance that leads directly to the classroom and playground.
+The preschool is located at a residence with a separate and dedicated entrance leading directly to the classroom and playground.

 MCHLG holds a Large Family Child Care License under the California Department of Social Services, license #376614702.
 Under our license, attendance is limited to 12 students a day, a 1:6 ratio, allowing for a small classroom that is cozy and home-like.
 Our classroom is a lovely environment for our 2-year-olds experiencing their first school setting and enables our older children to provide leadership and guidance as they continue their individualized learning.